Skip to content

 class Foo(BaseModel):

-# Required so that pydantic revalidates the model attributes
+# Required so that pydantic revalidates the model attributes:

 model_config = ConfigDict(revalidate_instances='always')